manju16honnu-source/manu_demo/README.md

 # manu_demo
 doing some expirement
-This is the first prject
+This is the first project
-learing new topics on git and aithub
+learing new topics on git and github i am editing this clr